David Gemmell McKinlay

-Prof David Gemmell McKinlay FRSE FICE FGS (1924–1997) was a Scottish civil engineer.
+David Gemmell McKinlay (1924–1997) was a Scottish civil engineer.
 He specialised in hydraulics and soil mechanics.

 Life

 He was born in Riddrie in eastern Glasgow on 23 August 1923.
 He was educated at Allan Glen's School in Glasgow.
 From 1941 to 1944 he studied Civil Engineering at Glasgow University graduating BSc and then doing further postgraduate research.
 This was concurrent with service in the Royal Navy in the Pacific as an Air Engineer Officer.